 Name derivation: Combretum – a climbing plant – referring to some species. bracteosum – having clear or numerous bracts at the base of the calyx.

-Description: The Tree may reach 8m high but it is usually a multi-stemmed, shorter Shrub, which can spread to about 5m.
+This Tree may reach 8m high but it is usually a multi-stemmed, shorter Shrub, which can spread to about 5m.
 The Stems are usually unbranched.
 Bark is light brown and may flake slightly.
 The side branches are long, narrow and may be armed with thorns up to 1,5cm long.
 These thorns develop and harden from persistent Petioles (leaf stalks – photo 258).
-These and the tendency of the young branches to twine, help them to coil and climb.
+They aid the tendency of the young branches to climb by helping them to coil.

-The bright red to orange Flowers are bisexual and are actinomorphic (regular, symmetrical.
-Perianth, the calyx and corolla, are divisible into 3 or more identical sectors).
+The bright red to orange Flowers are bisexual and are actinomorphic (Regular, symmetrical.
+The perianth, the calyx and corolla, are divisible into 3 or more identical sectors).
 They are grouped together in short dense Racemes (simple, elongated, indeterminate inflorescence with stalked flowers), which occur in leaf axils near the tips of branches.
 This is a special “tree” when flowering and is visible from a distance.
-Individual flowers are and about 0,6cm in diameter.
-The Calyx is green to purplish and has 5 Sepals.
-The Corolla has 5 Petals.
-These petals, together with the protruding 10 filaments (in 2 whorls) and the styles give the flower its impressive colour.
-Most local Combretum flowers have the calyx and corolla in 4’s with 8 Stamens.
-In Combretum bracteosum the sepals and petals are in 5’s and there are 10 stamens.
+Small individual flowers are and about 0,6cm in diameter.
+The Calyx is green to purplish (photo 414) and has 5 Sepals.
+The Corolla has 5 orange Petals.
+These petals, together with the 10 Stamens with red protruding Filaments (in 2 whorls) and the red Styles give the flower its impressive colour.
+Most local Combretum flowers are 4-merous and have the calyx and corolla in 4’s with 8 Stamens.
 The Pedicel (stalk of a single flower in a cluster) is about 6mm long.
-From the base of the pedicel, two clearly visible bracts arise.
+From the base of the pedicel, two clearly visible Bracts arise (photo 414).
 Flowers have bright red petals, filaments and styles and thus differ from other Combretum species.
-The single Pistil has a single locule within an inferior Ovary and a protruding style (Sep-Oct).
+The single Pistil with an inferior Ovary containing 1 locule.
+From this extends a protruding free Style.
+(Sep-Oct).

 The smooth, indehiscent, one-seeded hard, spherical Fruit lacks wings and is a Nut (an indehiscent, 1-seeded hard bony fruit).
 This lack of wings is unusual for local species of Combretum.
 The fruit is about 2cm in diameter and frequently has 4-5 ridges.
 It changes from green to reddish and ultimately to dark brown when mature.
 (Dec-Mar+).